kickaha2019/articles/Diary/2013/rhine_cruise/index.md

----
-title: A cruise up and down the Rhine
+@title		A cruise up and down the Rhine
-date: 13th October 2013
+@date		13th October 2013
----